CiscoTestAutomation/getting-started/start-guide/bestpractices/intro.rst

 **In summary**

-* Test automation must always give the same result
+* Test automation must always give the same result with the starting point
 * Inconsistent results make you question everything

   * Is it the device?